See the full list of Oscar nominations for 2024 Academy Awards

 - "Society of the Snow"

-Last week, Christopher Nolan's epic biopic about J. Robert Oppenheimer, the leader of the top-secret Manhattan Project that created the atomic bomb during World War II, led the nominations for the BAFTA Film Awards with 13 nods.
+Last week, Nolan's drama about J. Robert Oppenheimer, the leader of the top-secret Manhattan Project that created the atomic bomb, led the nominations for the BAFTA Film Awards with 13 nods.
 "Poor Things," starring Emma Stone and directed by Yorgos Lanthimos, received 11 nominations for the U.K.'s version of the Oscars.

 At the Golden Globes earlier this month, "Oppenheimer" won five awards, including best drama motion picture.
 Nolan took home the Globe for best director.
 Cillian Murphy's portrayal of the title character earned him best actor in a drama, and co-star Robert Downey Jr. won best supporting actor.